alyshapennypacker/CSPB-3308-Group-Project/README.md

 Team Members: Daniel Bae, Bryson Murray, Garrett Lubin, and Alysha Pennypacker

+Documentation:

+1. Instantiate Virtual Environment: python -m venv venv

+2. Activate Environment
+source venv/Scripts/activate (alternatively you may need to use “. venv/bin/activate”)

+3. Install dependencies
+pip install -r requirements.txt (alternatively you may need to use  “pip3 install -r requirements.txt”) Please note if you are not using Windows to # comment out the pywin32==300 requirement on line 55 of the requirements.txt file

+4.Set environment variables by running the following shell script source load.sh (alternatively you can run the load.sh file if the source command does not work in your environment) If you’re not using bash:  use the following command-line commands:
+     export FLASK_APP=run.py
+     export FLASK_ENV=development

+5. Use command-line commands (once environment variables have been set) flask run (You should now be able to view this project on your local machine)

+About Our Project:

 Vision Statement:
 We would like to develop a tool allowing users to work collaboratively and build projects that are of mutual interest.
 With an emphasis on welcoming users of all experience levels, we seek to create a pathway to mutual learning through project development, professional networking, and endless opportunities for hands on experience working with desired technologies.